 Find your community

 As a CCA student, you’ll live on campus for your first two years, where you’ll be steps away from your studios and classrooms.
 Live, dine, study, work, and build community in the heart of San Francisco, with the excitement of the city to explore just outside your door.
-First-year students live in Founders Hall, a brand-new student residence opening in the fall of 2020.
+First-year students live in Founders Hall, a brand-new student residence that opened in fall 2020.
 Modern rooms, spacious common areas, 24-hour security, and plenty of amenities—including a full dining hall and late-night convenience store—will help you discover a built-in community in your new home away from home.
 Our residential curriculum is designed to connect living and learning, so you’ll feel inspired and supported both inside the classroom and out.

 Dining for all tastes at Makers Cafe